docker-archive/classicswarm/scheduler/strategy/README.md

 ```

 The system starts the new `frontend` container on `node-1` because it was the
-node the most packed already.
+node with the most running containers.
 This allows us to start a container requiring 2G
 of RAM on `node-2`.

 If two nodes have the same amount of available RAM and CPUs, the `binpack`
-strategy prefers the node with most containers running.
+strategy prefers the node with the most running containers.

 ## Docker Swarm documentation index